Clinical and Counseling Psychology

 An interview either in-person or via technology must be completed with faculty designated by the Director of Clinical Training prior to a potential admissions offer being made.

 Graduate assistantships are available annually on a competitive basis.
 Applicants interested in receiving an assistantship should complete the graduate assistantship application form.

-Students must pass a comprehensive examination following successful completion of their academic work to be admitted to candidacy for the doctoral degree.
+Students must pass a comprehensive examination following successful completion of six semesters of clinical practica coursework.
+Passing the exam is one of the required components for admission to candidacy for the doctoral degree.
 The content of the comprehensive examination will be determined by the comprehensive examination committee and may consist of a written as well as an oral component.

 Admission to candidacy for the doctoral degree requires completion of the following:

 - successful completion of required academic work, except the capstone internship